The Black Velvet Band: Synopsis

-The narrator is bound apprentice in a town (which varies in different versions).
-He becomes romantically involved with a young woman.
-She steals a watch and places it in his pocket or in his hand.
-The apprentice does not try to stop this from happening, which is speculated to be out of his love for the girl.
-However the man does wish bad luck towards the woman, as seen in the line "Bad luck to the black velvet band".
-The apprentice appears in court the next day, and is sentenced to seven years penal servitude in Van Diemen's Land (Tasmania); as at this point in time Australia was being used as a prison colony.
-In the broadside versions the young woman's motivation is more obvious - she has met a sailor and wants to get rid of her lover.
+The narrator is a bound apprentice in a town (which varies across different versions).
+He becomes romantically involved with a young woman, who steals a watch and places it in his pocket or hand.
+The apprentice does not attempt to stop her, which is often interpreted as a reflection of his love for her.
+However, the man does wish misfortune upon the woman, as seen in the line "Bad luck to the black velvet band".
+The apprentice appears in court the following day and is sentenced to seven years of penal servitude in Van Diemen's Land (Tasmania), which at the time served as a prison colony.
+In the broadside versions, the young woman's motivation is more explicit - she has met a sailor and wishes to rid herself of her lover.

-In the broadsides the action takes place in Ratcliffe Highway, a street in the East End of London, but in collected versions various locations are mentioned - London; Belfast; Tralee; a town in Bedfordshire; and Dunmanway, County Cork.
+In the broadsides, the action takes place in Ratcliffe Highway, a street in the East End of London, but in collected versions various locations are mentioned - London; Belfast; Tralee; a town in Bedfordshire; and Dunmanway, County Cork.